10th & 11th Graders: Apply to Serve as a Student Trustee

 A recommendation email from one teacher

-Student Trustee Interviews will be held on April 28th at 4:00 PM in the HHS Library!
+Student Trustee Interviews will be held on April 28th at 4:00 PM at Branciforte Middle School in Room 15!

 Job Responsibilities (approximately 2-3 hours a week):